Chulym language: Geographic distribution

+The speakers are located in Russia, in southwestern Siberia, north of the Altay Mountains, in the basin of the Chulym River, a tributary of the Ob River. Ös speakers reside primarily in Belij Yar, Novoshumilovo, Ozyornoe, and Teguldet, in eastern Tomsk Oblast and Pasechnoe in western Krasnoyarsk Kray.
+All speakers are bilingual in Russian.

 Classification

 The Chulym language was considered to belong to the Siberian Turkic group of Turkic languages that also includes Khakas, Shor and Saryg-Yughur languages.

-Nogorodov, et al. argue that Chulym is of Kipchak origins, based on the Leipzig-Jakarta list.
+Nogorodov et al. argue that Chulym is of Kipchak origins, based on the Leipzig-Jakarta list.
 This comparison shows that 87 of the 100 items match the Kipchak items, whereas only 67 are cognate to Oghuz Turkic.